Personalized Employee Benefits Resources | PeopleKeep

 There are two unique utilization tests for dependent care benefits: the 55% of average benefits test and the 5% owners test.

-Under the 55% average employer contribution test, dependent care plans must provide at least 55% of the average company contributions to eligible NHCEs.
+1. 55% average benefits test: Dependent care plans must provide at least 55% of the average company contributions to eligible NHCEs.

-With the 5% ownership test, you may give no more than 25% of the additional contributions for dependent care assistance to a 5% shareholder or a business owner.
+2. 5% owners test: You may give no more than 25% of the additional contributions for dependent care assistance to a 5% shareholder or a business owner.

 What happens if you fail nondiscrimination testing?

-If your benefits fail NDT, your tax-free benefits will become taxable income for HCEs on all excess reimbursements.
-You must include these excess contributions on employees’ W-2s as gross income, but they aren’t subject to income tax withholding.
+If your plans fail NDT, your tax-free benefits will become taxable income for HCEs on all excess reimbursements.
+You must include these excess contributions on employees’ W-2s as gross income.
+However, they aren’t subject to income tax withholding.

-The tax-free status of your benefit for NHCEs isn’t affected.
+Failing NDT doesn’t affect the tax-free status of your benefit for NHCEs.

 Conclusion

-By completing non-discrimination testing during each plan year, you can ensure that your employee benefits continue to receive tax benefits from the IRS.
-You’ll also ensure that all your employees see the benefits of your compensation package regardless of their overall income or position.
+By completing nondiscrimination testing during each plan year, you can keep your employee benefits fair, compliant, and tax-advantaged.
+You’ll also ensure that your staff gets maximum value from your compensation package, regardless of their overall income or position.

-If any of the IRS tests fail, be sure to review your benefits to determine whether your employees are properly classified and where you can enhance your benefits for your NHCEs.
-That way, you can make any corrections to your plan design before the results are due to the IRS.
+If any of the IRS tests fail, review your benefits to confirm you’ve classified your employees properly and how you can enhance your benefits for your NHCEs.
+That way, you can correct your plan design before sending the results to the IRS.